2022–23 Winnipeg Jets season

-The 2022–23 Winnipeg Jets season is the 24th season for the National Hockey League franchise that was established on June 25, 1997, and the 12th in Winnipeg, since the franchise relocated from Atlanta prior to the start of the 2011–12 NHL season.
-This will be the first season since the Jets moved from Atlanta that the team will not have a captain, as Blake Wheeler was stripped of his captaincy on September 16, 2022.
+The 2022–23 Winnipeg Jets season was the 24th season for the National Hockey League (NHL) franchise that was established on June 25, 1997, and the 12th in Winnipeg, since the franchise relocated from Atlanta prior to the start of the 2011–12 NHL season.
+This was the first season since the Jets moved from Atlanta that the team did not have a captain, as Blake Wheeler was stripped of his captaincy on September 16, 2022.
+The Jets clinched a playoff spot after defeating the Minnesota Wild on April 11, 2023, but lost to the Pacific Division champion and eventual Stanley Cup champions, the Vegas Golden Knights, in five games in the First Round.